 We understand that victims of abuse often repress experiences until adulthood and we are experienced in dealing with cases involving historic abuse.
 We appreciate how hard it can be for survivors to approach a solicitor or reveal the full details of their case to a stranger and we aim to make the process as simple and as painless as possible.

 We operate a FREE Abuse Helpline so victims can call a child abuse lawyer in complete confidence and without obligation.
-We have a number of flexible funding options, including our popular No Win – No Fee scheme, so fear of legal costs should never deter a victim of abuse seeking justice.
+We are able to work on a No Win – No Fee basis, so fear of legal costs should never deter a victim of abuse seeking justice.
 Call 01272 372128 or email us at [email protected]